 Funding & Support

-Honors Development Grants provide one-time funding of up to $500.00 to Honors students in good standing, to defray the costs of participating in academic conferences, professional development activities and study abroad programs.
+Honors Development Grants provide one-time funding of up to $1,000.00 to Honors students in good standing, to defray the costs of participating in academic conferences and professional development activities.
 Awards are intended to partially reimburse transportation, lodging, registration and meal expenses.

 For research, creative works, conference travel, and professional development activities, applications are accepted on a rolling basis but must be submitted at least one month prior to the travel date.